hexagontruth/hexular/README.md

 ### Prepopulated rules

 Several predefined rules are given in `client/library/rules.js`.
 These are largely provided for convenience and aren't meant to be exhaustive.
-A number of built-in presets, or groups of rules and filters, are defined `client/library/presets.js` and can be selected from the model configuration modal in lieu of individual rules.
+A number of built-in presets, or groups of rules and filters, are defined `client/library/presets.js` and can be selected from the Model Configuration modal in lieu of individual rules.

 ### Studio configuration and customization

-The model configuration modal consists of the following fields:
+The Model Configuration modal consists of the following fields:

   - Slider input to set the number of available states, from 2-12
   - Preset dropdown menu